thunderbird/webext-docs/folders.rst

    .. api-member::
       :name: ``accountId``
-      :type: (string)
+      :type: (:ref:`accounts.MailAccountId`)

-      The account this folder belongs to.
+      The id of the account this folder belongs to.

    .. api-member::